barvian/tw-reset/README.md

 **🤔 Why would I want this?**

-Tailwind v3's default config includes a bunch of stuff that the authors wanted to change but couldn't because of backwards compatibility (i.e. deprecated `flex-shrink-` utilities, unpredictable `content` path behavior).
-Tailwind v4 will address all of these, but in the meantime you can modernize & future-proof your existing v3 sites with tw-reset, while reaping some performance benefits and bundle size improvements.
+Tailwind v3's default config includes a bunch of stuff that the authors wanted to change but couldn't because of backwards compatibility (i.e. deprecated `flex-shrink` utilities, unpredictable `content` path behavior).
+Tailwind v4 will address all of these, but in the meantime you can modernize & future-proof your existing v3 sites with `tw-reset`, while reaping some performance benefits and bundle size improvements.

 ---